gao666999/SSBONDpyinstaller/README.md

 # SSBONDpyinstaller
 Usage
-1.download the source from github by running:
+1.download source code from github by running:
 ```
 git clone https://github.com/LiuLab-CSRC/SSBONDPredict.git
 ```
-2.Enter the directory where where predict is located ,then run predict by:
+2.Enter the directory where predict is located ,then run predict by:

 ```
 predict pdbfile the position of SSBONDPredict the path of outpath
 ```

-for example,you download the SSBONDPredict in your Desktop,you can run predict like this:
+for example,you download the SSBONDPredict in your Desktop, after enter the directory of predict you can run predict like this:
 ```
 predict /root/Desktop/3irq.pdb /root/Desktop ./
 ```